 The theater show this evening was called Tree of Life, and featured a series of modern songs performed by a large cast.
 The show demonstrates the passing of time by adjusting the 17 million pixels of the wrap-around screen to show day turning to night, and winter to spring.
 In the center of the stage was a two ton tree with 2834 LED leaves, which changed colors.
 The roof was also adorned with color-changing lights.

-Throughout the performance we got to watch the dancers and acrobats do what they do best.
-This format of entertainment could easily be seen as a “playlist show”, but the technology in the theater really complimented the talents of those on stage.
-I did think that this show in particular would have a more noticeable storyline than some others, like Edge’s Hot Summer Night’s Dream.
+Throughout the performance, we got to watch the dancers and acrobats do what they do best.
+This format of entertainment could easily be seen as a “playlist show,” but the technology in the theater really complemented the talents of those on stage.
+I did think that this show in particular would have a more noticeable storyline than some others, like Edge’s Hot Summer Night’s Dream, but it did not.

 We'd had dinner earlier than usual in order to catch the show, so we found ourselves with some time left to relax with friends.
-Heading to Eden, we found Kasia, an extraordinary violinist that is featured in several shows, was putting on a performance for "Night of Adrenaline" in Eden.
+Heading to Eden, we found Kasia, an extraordinary violinist who is featured in several shows, putting on a performance for "Night of Adrenaline" in Eden.
 This was a very high-energy set of pop-songs that she played masterfully.
-Imagining classical, slow, or antiquated experiences of a violinist in a lounge?
+Imagining a classical or slow performance of a violinist in a lounge?
 This was a great departure from that.

-Once the show wrapped up the group of us went back to the Martini Bar in the Grand Plaza.
+Once the show wrapped up, our group went back to the Martini Bar in the Grand Plaza.
 We've spent more time there on this trip than on past Edge series cruises, which I'm sure Larissa likes.
 I enjoy that there is so often live music playing, and the bartenders are all fantastically entertaining.
-Several in our group opted to have the "Coconut Cream-tini", which is a white drink with a coconut flavor and served in a martini glass.
+Several in our group opted to have the "Coconut Cream-tini," which is a white drink with a coconut flavor and served in a martini glass.
 It's lighter and less sweet than most expected, and a nice end-of-evening drink.
 If you like martinis, it's worth committing to working your way through their menu here.